 Explore career paths.

-- If your school doesn’t use CIS, there are lots of free tools available to help you on your journey.
+There are lots of free tools available to help you on your journey.
 Check out BigFuture’s career exploration tools and info.

 Understand your options.